 So which record falls next?

 Because a record's risk is highest early, the cleanest forecast comes straight from the survival curve: given that a record has already survived so many years, what's the chance it falls in the next five?
-Fresh records score high — the 2023 marathon (~60%) in the super-shoe era, the 2024 women's high jump (~59%).
-Old records have earned their safety by surviving the dangerous years — and Kratochvílová's 1983 women's 800 m comes out near zero, the statistical picture of a record no one expects to fall.
+Fresh records score high.
+The 2023 marathon (~60%) in the super-shoe era, the 2024 women's high jump (~59%).
+Old records have earned their safety by surviving the dangerous years, and Kratochvílová's 1983 women's 800 m comes out near zero, the statistical picture of a record no one expects to fall.

 A note on the data

-The progressions come from Wikipedia, but those pages bury the real record history among top-lists and side tables — scrape carelessly and you get truncated or fictional records.
+The progressions come from Wikipedia, but those pages bury the real record history among top-lists and side tables, scrape carelessly and you get truncated or fictional records.
 Every event here had to pass a hard test: its reconstructed best must equal the current ratified world record.
 Nine events passed; the rest were left out rather than shown half-true.
 The code and full method are on GitHub.